Non-equilibrium dynamics of a scalar field with quantum backreaction: Renormalization

-\paragraph{Comparison to ring-resummed potentials.} Equations~\cref{eq:effective-mass-thermal,eq:division-bg-T} and~\cref{eq:finite-T-pot} give a consistent generalization of the Parwani resummation method~\cite{Parwani:1991gq} to super-daisy level.
-Here thermal corrections affect all modes on equal footing, whereas it can be argued~\cite{Arnold:1992rz} that only the long wavelength modes should be screened by the short wavelength modes in a thermal plasma.
+Equations~\cref{eq:effective-mass-thermal,eq:division-bg-T} and~\cref{eq:finite-T-pot} provide a consistent resummation of the thermal potential to super-daisy level.
+They can be seen as a consistent generalization of the Parwani resummation method~\cite{Parwani:1991gq}.
+In these approaches the thermal corrections affect all modes on equal footing, while in the usual ring resummation method~\cite{Carrington:1991hz,Arnold:1992rz} only the long wavelength modes are screened by the short wavelength modes in a thermal plasma.
 The advantage of the potential~\cref{eq:finite-T-pot} is that it provides a consistently renormalized, smooth continuation between the non-relativistic and relativistic regimes.
 In all other ring-resummed potentials this behaviour has to be put in by hand.

-In the left panel of figure~\cref{fig:masses-and-potentials} we show an example of a finite Hartree-resummed thermal mass function (solid blue line), and compare it to different one-loop approximations $m_0^2(\phR,T)$, defined by setting $\overbar \Delta_{\rm F} \rightarrow \frac{1}{12}T^2$ (high-temperature expansion, HTE) and $\overbar \Delta_{\rm F} \rightarrow T^2 \mathcal{I}\bigl(m^2_0(\phR)/T^2\bigr)$ (complete one-loop integral) in~\cref{eq:division-bg-T}.
-In the right panel we show the ratio of thermal corrections from different one-loop ring-resummed potentials to that of the Hartree potential, using both the HTE and the complete one-loop thermal mass functions.
-(The Hartree result is of course $Q$-independent.)
-To be precise, we define: